Copilot

 Azure

 If they stay within the E5 allocation, Security Copilot costs nothing extra.
-If they exceed it, the overage hits Azure.
+Microsoft has stated that usage beyond the allocation will be throttled at a future date, with an option to scale at $6/SCU on a PAYG basis at that time.
 The M365 Copilot licence is always on the EA.

 Example 5: Power Automate flow triggers Copilot Studio agent